 False facts about Tesla giving him more credit than he deserves.

-systems.
+systems over the next few years.
 August Haselwander and C.S.
 Bradley(a former

 Edison employee) created the first 3 phase AC generators(1887).
 Mikhail

 Dolivo-Dobrovolsky built the first full 3 phase AC generation and